Bohdan2001007/OddsPortal-Analysis-Parser/README.md

 Finally, this graph demonstrates the cumulative profit when consistently betting $1 on a draw result.
 The analysis reveals a significant loss exceeding **$2,500**.

+## **7. Conclusion**

+The analysis clearly demonstrates that betting on outcomes in both tennis and soccer is consistently unprofitable over the long term.
+Regardless of the chosen strategy—whether betting on Player 1, Player 2, home wins, draws, or away wins — all approaches resulted in significant cumulative losses.